 Just back from a site visit at Delfin Lend Lease’s Nelsons Ridge in Pemulwuy in Sydney’s west. Â Very impressed.

-The scheme features excellent urban design; high quality architecture from housing developers Cosmopolitan and Axis;Â riverside walking and cycle paths, and an abundance of recreational open space and native vegetation.
+The scheme features excellent urban design; high quality architecture from housing developers Cosmopolitan and Axis;Â riverside walking and cycle paths made by specialists in concrete Greenville sc, and an abundance of recreational open space and native vegetation.

 The masterplanning of the scheme -Â including detached houses, attached townhouses and apartments – is designed to take advantage of the natural landscape, with its attractive rolling hills.Â It is an oasis in a locality characterised by typically low density housing and the oversized homes for which Australia is now infamous.